Courses

 Genetics 875: Special Topics

 Special topics of current interest to graduate students.
-P: Graduate/professional standing.
-Fall, Spring, 1-4 credits.
+Fall, Spring, Summer.
+1-4 credits

 Genetics 885: Advanced Genomic and Proteomic Analysis

 With the availability of genome sequences and high-throughput techniques, organismal physiology can now be examined on a global scale by monitoring the behavior of all genes or proteins in a single experiment.
 This course will present modern techniques in genomics and proteomics, with particular focus on analyzing the data generated by these techniques.
 Course material will cover genomic sequencing, comparative sequence analysis, phylogeny construction and phylogenomics, transcription factor motif discovery, DNA microarray analysis, techniques in mass spectrometry, proteomic screening methods, and protein-interaction network analysis.
-In addition to lecture time, the course includes computer lab where students get hands-on experience analyzing genomic and proteomic datasets.
+In addition to lecture time, the course includes a computer lab where students get hands-on experience analyzing genomic and proteomic datasets.
 Students should have coursework in general statistics and intermediate or advanced genetics.
-P: Graduate/ professional standing.
-Fall, even years, 3 credits.
+Fall even, 3 credits

 Genetics 915/Biochem 915/BME 915/BMI 915/CBE 915/Comp Sci 915: Computation and Informatics in Biology & Medicine

 Participants and outside speakers will discuss current research in computation and informatics in biology and medicine.
 This seminar is required of all CIBM program trainees.
-P: Cons inst.
-Spring, 1 credit.
+Fall, Spring, 1 credit

 Genetics 990: Research

 Independent laboratory research in preparation of a graduate thesis under supervision of a faculty member.
-P: Cons inst.
-Fall, Spring, Summer, 1-12 credits.
+Fall, Spring, Summer, 1-12 credits

 Genetics 993: Seminar in Genetics